Nankai 8000 series: History

+A total of 52 cars, consisting of 13 four-car train sets, were manufactured over a period of seven years.
+Since fiscal year 2015, the addition of new rolling stock has shifted to the next-generation 8300 series.

 Operations

 The 8000 series is used on Nankai Main Line commuter services singly or coupled with 12000 series EMUs on Southern Premium limited express services to provide non-reserved accommodation.
 Since 12 October 2024, 8000 series sets have also been used on Koya Line services.

 Formation

 As of 1 April 2016, the fleet consisted of thirteen four-car sets formed as follows with two motored (M) cars and two trailer (T) cars.